Dear Members,

 Based on financial performance and achievement of other parameters laid down, your

-Company has been rated Very Good as per the Memorandum of Understanding (MoU),
+Company has been rated Good as per the Memorandum of Understanding (MoU),

 and onwards, DPE has started data entry module of digital MoU Dashboard for CPSEs for